segunak/SegunAkinyemi.com/docs/_posts/2025-03-07-stem-workshop-precision-meets-creativity-with-microsoft-designer.md

 Last year, I created a [workshop](https://segunakinyemi.com/blog/stem-workshop-copilot-suno-generative-ai-music/) that explored Generative AI through music using [Microsoft Copilot](https://copilot.microsoft.com/) and [Suno](https://suno.com/), incorporating an ethics component using [Responsible AI principles](https://www.microsoft.com/en-us/ai/principles-and-approach).

-This year's workshop focuses on Prompt Engineering—teaching students how to communicate effectively with AI to get exactly what they want.
+This year's workshop focuses on Prompt Engineering.
+It teaches students how to communicate effectively with AI to get exactly what they want.

 ## Microsoft Designer